GeneralCocos/finalfinalflow/airflow-empty-server/README.md

 placeholders so that they exist in a fresh clone.

 When you start the stack Airflow will pick up a connection named `spacex_postgres` from the environment.
-It points at the bundled PostgreSQL service so that the example DAG can run without extra setup.
+It now points at a dedicated `spacex-postgres` service which keeps your project data separate from the metadata database that Airflow itself uses.
 If you would like to ingest into another database, set the `SPACEX_POSTGRES_CONN_ID` environment variable inside Airflow or override the `AIRFLOW_CONN_SPACEX_POSTGRES` entry in [`docker-compose/airflow/airflow.env`](docker-compose/airflow/airflow.env).

 ## Configuration